k-pkp/Group-2-Travel-Agency/README.md

 3. Open the website in your browser and explore the features.

 ## Hint!!
-    If you mess up the installation please delete the folder and reinstall it then do as the provided installation guide in the readme file step by step...
+    If you mess up the installation or the setup :( please delete the folder and reinstall it then do as the provided installation guide in the readme file step by step...